 Theory of Change

-Our theory of change is that change happens one conversation, one person, one relationship at a time.
+After using the all-affected principle to understand what change is necessary, our theory for sustainably implementing these community-based recommendations is that change happens one conversation, one person, one relationship at a time.
 This is why social change feels so excruciatingly slow — it is predicated on people learning and adjusting their worldview through individual interactions over time.
 However, widespread change doesn't require total adoption; according to Professor Damon Centola, large-scale change begins to happen when there is a committed minority of 25% of the total population.

 At Studio ATAO, we approach this theoretical 25% framework in three distinct ways: